 Visiting one of the South African doctors

-You’ll usually see a general practitioner (GP) for any medical checkups and minor issues, and as in many other countries GPs usually operate either as part of larger surgeries or in individual offices.
-You’ll usually need to see a GP before being referred to a specialist.
+You’ll usually see a general practitioner (GP) for any medical checkups and minor issues.
+As in many other countries, GPs usually operate either as part of larger surgeries or in individual offices.
+A GP visit is necessary before receiving a referral for a specialist.

-Doctors are often assigned to private healthcare groups who have a network of clinics and hospitals around the country, meaning you could take out a plan to cover you for all eventualities.
-When first moving to the country and choosing a healthcare provider, selecting one with such a large network can save you time further down the line.
+Doctors are often assigned to private healthcare groups who have a network of clinics and hospitals around the country.
+This means you could take out a plan to cover you for all eventualities.
+When choosing a healthcare provider, selecting one with a large network can save you time further down the line.

-GP consultations in South Africa tend to last longer than you might be used to in your home country, and you can expect a somewhat more personal service with the opportunity to ask questions.
+GP consultations in South Africa are often lengthy, perhaps longer than you’re used to.
+Expect a somewhat more personal service with the opportunity to ask questions.
 You should also be provided with an out-of-hours contact for any important queries.
 Despite this quality service, consultations can be fairly cheap – around R 350 to R 400 for a basic appointment.

 Signing up with one of the registered doctors in South Africa

-Before you have your first appointment with your doctor, you’ll need to fill out a new patient form, providing your address and some personal details.
+Before you have your first appointment with your doctor, you’ll need to fill out a new patient form.
 If you’re signing up on behalf of your children too, you should only need to provide their birth dates.

-As choosing a doctor is a long-term decision for you and your family, do your research about the best clinic for you.
-To provide some reassurance, you can check your doctor is signed up with the Health Professions Council of South Africa, a regulatory body that ensures standards remain high across the industry.
+As choosing a doctor is a long-term decision, do your research about the best clinic for you.
+Check if your doctor is signed up with the Health Professions Council of South Africa.
+This is a regulatory body that ensures standards remain high across the industry.

 Private doctors in South Africa

-Specialists tend to be associated with individual hospitals.
-According to data from the World Health Organisation, South Africa dedicates 52% of its healthcare budget to the private sector, despite less than one in five people in the country having private health insurance.
+Specialists work as part of individual hospitals.
+According to the World Health Organization, South Africa dedicates 52% of its healthcare budget to the private sector.
+This is despite the fact that less than 20% of the country has private health insurance.

-If you do have a healthcare plan in place, you’ll need to ensure it covers whichever treatment you’re having, as you’ll usually need to pay at the surgery on the day and then recoup the charges back from the insurance company afterwards.
+If you have a healthcare plan in place, you’ll need to ensure it covers whichever treatment you’re having.
+You’ll usually need to pay at the surgery on the day and then recoup the charges back from the insurance company afterwards.